 But the most common renting conditions include:

-- Deposit of 6-12 months rent – this is a fully refundable deposit, that you typically get back at the end of your contract.
-Beware that in more prestige areas, the initial deposit can go up to a whopping 20 months’ rent;
+- Deposit of 6-12 months rent > this is a fully refundable deposit, which you typically get back at the end of your contract.
+Beware that in more prestigious areas, the initial deposit can go up to a whopping 20 months’ rent.

 - Signing a fixed-length contract;